HectorHW/aquarium/README.md

 * Reset which will clear the field.
 * Load which allows to load previously saved field state file from your computer provided that you have the same world settings.
 * Save which allows to save all cells to your computer for later loading or sharing.

+Heatmap-like coloring represents energy level of cells.
+Additional view modes may be implemented in the future.

+It is also possible to view particular cell's state and code direcly.
+In order to do that, pause the simulation (otherwise you most likely will miss the desired cell) and click on the square corresponding to the cell you want to view.
+A new page containing information about cell's minerals, energy, instruction pointer, registers and code will appear.